Google Analytics is a great tool that provides insight about consumer behaviour and traffic drawn to your website.

 However, being able to understand and convert the information into useful data could be a struggle for beginners.

-Getting used to any analytics tool is tricky, and even though Google has recently created an internal search to make it more user friendly, there are still lots of tip and tricks you'll need to know in order to get the most out of it.
+Getting used to any analytics tool is tricky, and even though Google has created an internal search to make it more user friendly, there are still lots of tips and tricks you'll need to know in order to get the most out of it.